For First Time Visitors

 TYPES OF SERVICES:

 There are two types of services at GCJC.
 While all services contain the same principal elements, there are some differences in the form and specific prayers.
 The Jewish Sabbath begins at sunset each Friday and concludes at sunset each Saturday.
-Therefore, the Sabbath services occur on Friday evening and Saturday morning.
-Visitors are encouraged to participate in the services, including the refreshments and/or meals following them.
+Sabbath services occur on Friday evening.
+Visitors are encouraged to participate in the services, including the refreshments following them.

 Friday evening services last 60 to 90 minutes and begin at 7:30 p.m. on “multi access” (in-person and via Zoom).

 Saturday morning services (only when a Bar or Bat Mitzvah is taking place) usually begin at 11:00 a.m. and last about an hour and fifteen minutes.

 CUSTOMS AND PRACTICES TO BE AWARE OF:

 As in religious services of all faiths, there are certain customs and practices we follow.
 Most of them are required by Jewish law, and we appreciate you observing them while at the Temple.
 (While you may be visiting in order to observe and learn, the synagogue is not a museum, and congregants are there to worship.
 Therefore, it may be offensive or disruptive if you do not respect the following.)

 When attending services, please dress modestly (e.g., no mini skirts, short shorts, or sleeve-less blouses or shirts).
 As we are a Reform synagogue, the use of kippot (also known as yarmulkes or skullcaps) is optional.
 If you wish to wear one, they are available in the foyer just outside the sanctuary.
 Women may also wish to cover their heads, but it is not required.
 You’ll notice that Jewish men and some women wear a Tallit (prayer shawl) during services where the Torah is being read, but since that serves a religious purpose, non-Jews do not do so.